Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please contact staff as soon as possible.
-Staff will open the opportunity for corrections to applications only one time during the application process.
-Failure to meet this deadline may result in an incomplete application that is unable to move forward for Committee review and possible award.
+Based on the situation, staff may re-open the funding opportunity for corrections to applications during the application process.
+Failure to timely submit corrections may result in an incomplete application that is unable to move forward for Committee review and possible award.

 Show All Answers

-Amplifund is an external grant management software program that centralizes the grant process into one portal and program.
-All City of Everett Community Development grants will be managed through this program.
+AmpliFund is an external grant management software program that centralizes the grant process into one portal and program.
+All City of Everett Community Development grants are managed through this program.

-Amplifund is the grant management system that supports the applicant portal and award.
-The Amplifund ZenDesk is a separate website that provides guides, FAQs, instructional videos, and more to help you use and get the most out of your Amplifund account.
+AmpliFund is the grant management system that supports the applicant portal and award.
+The AmpliFund ZenDesk is a separate website that provides user guides, FAQs, instructional videos, help desk support, and more to help you use and get the most out of your AmpliFund account.

 Yes; the Applicant Portal is for open opportunities and applications only.
 Select information, such as the Performance Plan and Budget, will transfer from your application to your Award Account.

 You can use the built-in functionality of browsers like Google Chrome and Microsoft Edge.
 For more details, see these links.